-1. GPE has launched its Raise Your Hand financing campaign with the ambition to raise at least $5 billion to continue transforming education systems in up to 90 lower income countries and territories.
+1. GPE has launched its Raise Your Hand financing campaign with the ambition to raise at least $5 billion over five years to continue transforming education systems in up to 90 lower income countries and territories.
 Why is a fully funded GPE important to Malala Fund?

 Our mission at Malala Fund is to build a future where every girl can learn and lead.
 Educating girls first and foremost is fundamental to ensuring girls’ human rights, not to mention making our economies stronger, reducing conflict, and improving public health.
 Our new research shows that education is also one of the most powerful strategies to mitigate the impact of climate change.